nesquena/rabl/README.md

 Each option specifies behavior related to RABL's output.
 If `include_json_root` is disabled that removes the root node for each child in the output, and `enable_json_callbacks` enables support for 'jsonp' style callback output if the incoming request has a 'callback' parameter.

-`json_engine` uses the [multi_json](http://intridea.com/2010/6/14/multi-json-the-swappable-json-handler) intelligent engine defaults so in most cases you **don't need to configure this** directly.
+Note that the `json_engine` option uses the [multi_json](http://intridea.com/2010/6/14/multi-json-the-swappable-json-handler) intelligent engine defaults so in most cases you **don't need to configure this** directly.
 If you wish to use yajl as the primary JSON encoding engine simply add that to your Gemfile:

 ```ruby
 # Gemfile